-- Use shoes or trainers that are comfortable, provide adequate support and do not cause blisters will do.
+- Use shoes or trainers that are comfortable, provide adequate support, and do not cause blisters.

-- If you’re walking to work, you could wear your usual work clothes with a comfy pair of shoes and change shoes when you get into work.
+- If you’re walking to work, you could wear your usual work clothes with a comfy pair of shoes and change shoes when you get to work.